 “This day is a beautiful room that’s never been seen before.
 Let me cherish the seconds, minutes, and hours I spend here.
 Help me to THINK before I speak and pray before I act.
 ‘The program helps me gain the freedom to make wise choices that are good for me.
 I choose to put that freedom in my life today.’”

 And the beneficiaries of this second chance?
 Everyone who is in my life today: my remaining family, of course.
-But even without family, the world is a big place: neighbors, co-workers, the delivery man, the man I pass when I walk in the morning, my friends in and out of recovery, the people I sing to in the nursing home (on hold for the foreseeable future!
-L)—the list is endless.
+But even without family, the world is a big place: neighbors, co-workers, the delivery man, the man I pass when I walk in the morning, my friends in and out of recovery, the people I sing to in the nursing home—the list is endless.

 Let me open my eyes and appreciate this beautiful room that I’ve never seen before.
-I believe that if I look for joy, I will find it.
+I believe that if I look for happiness, I will find it.